Wraithmat/Belief_propagation_Ising/README.md

 $$H(s)=-\sum_{ij}J_{ij} s_is_j - \sum_i h_i s_i$$

-First classes for a Graph, a variable and a factor are defined.
+At first, the classes for a Graph, a variable and a factor are defined.
 Then we define the class needed to do Belief propagation: 'messages'.
 The Kruskal algorithm to find the best tree as from Chow Liu theorem is defined.
 Finally we use a recursive algorithm to sample from the tree.